 The good news is you can stay on top of them directly in WordPress.
 Inside the ‘SEO Statistics’ tab, you will see a Google icon indicating when each major algorithm update was made.

-Simply click on that icon to read more about the changes that were made.
-From the line graph, you can easily see how your traffic has changed based on when the algorithm changed.
+Simply click on that icon to read more about the changes made.
+The line graph shows how your traffic has changed based on when the algorithm changed.

 If you want a more in-depth tutorial, check out our blog post on how to monitor Google algorithm updates in WordPress.